What is onboarding? Let's give a definition

 Onboarding consists of all activities that lead to employees becoming familiar with their function and the organizational culture

 Onboarding consists of all activities that lead to employees becoming familiar with their function and the organizational culture.
-Effective onboarding also supports employees in building their own network within the organization and in translating organizational goals into personal ones.
+The meaning of onboarding is also to support employees in building their own network within the organization and in translating organizational goals into personal ones.

-Onboarding can also have a strong motivational effect, as employees are then proud of having chosen this job and this organization.
+Onboarding can also have a strong motivational and engagement effects, as employees are then proud of having chosen this job and this organization.
 Good onboarding should ideally be a mutual process where employees and employers maintain a dialog to align their expectations.

 Onboarding has five main goals: